-As of 31 December 2019, the Company's accounts receivable and allowance for doubtful accounts amounted to NTD1,080,270 thousand and NTD5,942 thousand, respectively.
-Net accounts receivable represented 17% of the parent company only total assets and have significant impacts on the Company.
-The collection of accounts receivable is a key factor in the working capital management of ZENG HSING INDUSTRIAL CO., LTD and the provision for allowance for doubtful accounts would reflect the credit risk of the Company.
-As the adequacy of provision policy requires significant management judgement, we therefore determined the issue as a key audit mater.
+As of 31 December 2019, the Group's accounts receivable and allowance for doubtful accounts amounted to NTD 1,008,879 thousand and NTD 5,942 thousand, respectively.
+Net accounts receivable represented 16% of the total consolidated assets that could have significant impacts on the Group.
+Since the collection of notes and accounts receivable is the key factor in the working capital management of the Group, and the adoption of provision policy requires significant management judgement, and the measurement results affect the net amount of accounts receivable, we therefore determined this a key audit matter.

-Our audit procedures included, but not limited to, understanding and testing the effectiveness of internal control over assessment of client credit risk and accounts receivable collection management; assessing the reasonableness of loss allowance policy, including understanding related information to evaluate expected credit loss ratio according to historical experience, current market and future economic outlook; investigating accounts receivable details at end of the period, recalculating the reasonableness of loss allowance based on the expected credit loss ratio of each group; evaluating the reasonableness of the allowance for doubtful accounts based on individual customers with significant overdue accounts or longer aging; sampling customers to perform confirmation and reviewing the collection in subsequent period and analyzing the receivable turnover to evaluate recoverability.
+Our audit procedures included, but not limited to, understanding and testing the effectiveness of internal control over accounts receivable; assessing the reasonableness of loss allowance policy, including understanding related information to evaluate expected credit loss ratio according to historical experience, current market and future economic outlook; investigating accounts receivable details at end of the period, recalculating the reasonableness of loss allowance based on the expected credit loss ratio of each group; evaluating the reasonableness of the allowance for doubtful accounts based on individual customers with significant overdue accounts or longer aging, sampling customers to perform confirmation and reviewing the collection in subsequent period and analyzing the receivable turnover to evaluate recoverability.

-In addition, we also considered the adequacy of the disclosures related to accounts receivable in Notes 5 and 6 to the parent company only financial statements.
+In addition, we considered the adequacy of the disclosures related to accounts receivable in Notes 5 and 6 to the consolidated financial statements.